Shingling A Valley

 How to Shingle a Valley

-Roof valley installation has gotten complicated with all the flashing options, weaving techniques, and waterproofing requirements flying around.
-As someone who has shingled valleys on every roof type, I learned everything there is to know about proper water management.
+Roof valley installation has grown more complex with the flashing options, weaving techniques, and waterproofing requirements flying around.
+As someone who has shingled valleys on every roof type, I taught myself the working side of proper water management.
 Today, I will share it all with you.

 Roof valley shingling